 A proxy is a server that sits between the application and EVP Systems servers, trusted and monitored by your organization.
 The application connects to it, and then asks it to connect to the final destination.
 By changing the settings in the “Proxy” box, you can configure the application to use this method to connect.

 The application supports three different types of proxies: “SOCKS4”, “SOCKS5”, and “HTTP”.
 You’ll need to ask your networking team which, if any, is available.
 If they support a proxy, they’ll provide you with a hostname (maybe something like proxy.yourcompany.com) and a port (for example, 1080) and you can enter them in the appropriate fields after selecting the proxy type.
-They may also provide a username and password, and they’d go in the appropriate boxes as well.

 After your networking team opens the firewall or after you have set appropriate proxy information in the dialog, restarting the application should properly connect and deliver (and update) messages and user information.